RyanSchlenz/AutomatingLogReading/README.md

 Log Parsing Functions:

-parseZeekConn: This function is designed to parse log entries in a format related to Zeek (formerly known as Bro) connection logs.
+parseZeekConn: This function is designed to parse log entries in a format related to Zeek connection logs.
 parseZeekdns: This function is designed to parse log entries related to Zeek DNS logs.
 parseZeekHttp: This function is designed to parse log entries related to Zeek HTTP logs.
 parseSmb: This function is designed to parse log entries related to SMB (Server Message Block) protocol logs.